 Does insurance pay for LASIK?
-The average cost of laser eye surgery ranges anywhere from $1,000 per eye to $3,000.
 LASIK is considered cosmetic surgery by most insurance companies.
-Because of this, it is important to figure out how you can finance your laser eye surgery without the help of insurance.
+Because of this, it is important to figure out how you can finance the cost of laser eye surgery without the help of insurance.
 Luckily, there are ways to save money for your procedure without having to pay out of pocket, since it’s not possible to have your insurance pay for LASIK eye surgery.

 Using Your Flexible Spending Account (FSA)